Browse

 • In the wake of 9/11, anthrax-laced letters unleashed a new wave of terror across the nation.
 But who was behind the attacks — and why has America nearly forgotten this story?
 As government buildings shut down and law enforcement scrambled to track the perpetrator, the FBI launched one of the largest and most complex investigations in its history.
 Untangling a web of scientific evidence and false leads, the case took unexpected turns with lasting consequences.
 From Wolf Entertainment, USG Audio, Dig Studios and CBC, this eight-part series grants unprecedented access to declassified materials and firsthand accounts, revealing how the anthrax attacks reshaped America—and the hidden impact that still lingers today.

-Podcast of the Year Nominees
+Podcast of the Year and Nominees

 • Jacob Haendel has been handed a death sentence.
 He has a terminal progressive disease that's eating away at the white matter of his brain.
 In six months, he'll be dead.
 As the months progress, Jake slips into a coma, laying there in total darkness.
 But something odd has happened...
 Jake is fully conscious.
 Nobody knows that he can hear them.
 They’re certain he's no longer in there.
 With the promise that Jake will never recover, friends and family visit less and less.
 Until there is just one person left.
 A person who begins to whisper strange admissions in his ear.
 It is here, helpless in his hospital bed, that Jake realizes what may have gotten him here in the first place.
 The scariest thing in the room is no longer the potential of dying, but rather, the person sitting right next to him.
 This is Blink, the untold true story and survival of Jacob Haendel.